 Hello!
-I'm Ross, a 17 yr guy who loves pc's.
+I'm Ross, an 18 yr guy who loves pc's.
 I've loved computers from a young age but only started getting into building and learning about them in 2013- 2014.
 After some time, I decided it was time that I had to learn about them myself and do something productive with my spare time and that is when I discovered PCPP which is where I've learned just about everything that I know from all the users here that spend their free time helping others.

 PCPP also has one of the best set of staff members you could ask for, they are always interacting with users and updating the website, getting feedback and making the whole experience for anyone a good one.
 I hope you enjoy your stay here.